raghavan10/Career-Grow---Placement-Manage-System/README.md

     ```

 ## Usage
--Access the admin, college, and company dashboards via the respective URLs provided in your frontend application.
+- Access the admin, college, and company dashboards via the respective URLs provided in your frontend application.
--Use the admin dashboard to manage colleges and companies.
+- Use the admin dashboard to manage colleges and companies.
--Colleges can add student information and request permissions.
+- Colleges can add student information and request permissions.
--Companies can view college and student information after obtaining admin approval.
+- Companies can view college and student information after obtaining admin approval.

 ## Contribution
 Contributions are welcome!
 If you have suggestions for improvements or features, please feel free to open an issue or submit a pull request.